 Q. What is a CSA?

-The benefits of a CSA based food system are many.
+There are many benefits of a CSA-based food system.
 Besides providing fresh locally grown produce, CSA farms provide non-farmers with an understanding of the challenges and rewards of farming.
 You participate in the risks and uncertainties of farming as well as sharing the bountiful harvests.
 Having direct contact with the land through your food and your farm can be a tremendously rewarding experience.

 Belonging to Mountain Bounty Farm benefits you, your family, the local economy and the environment.